TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-08-06-stylish-and-standard-console-output-with-symfony-style.md

     It's simple, provides standard and makes your output look like a design from Apple - useful and nice at the same time.
-tweet: "New Post on my Blog: Stylish and Standard Console Output with #Symfony Style"
 ---

 We want to **report various states** in PHP CLI Apps.
 Success message on the finish, errors message in case of failure or just simple note so users know that command is not stuck but working.